space307/pure-index/website/src/content/docs/explanation/how-it-works.md

 ---
-title: How It Works
+title: How Does It Work
 description: How Pure Index works
 ---

-In fact, the task is to compare all exports and imports of the package.
-Anything not imported but exported are unused exports.
+The task is to compare all exports and imports of the package.
+Anything not imported but exported is an unused export.

 #### Algorithm

 1. collect all package exports into _exports Set_
 2. traverse all files where package import may occur
-3. if import is found, remove it from _exports Set_
+3. if the import is found, remove it from _exports Set_
-4. if the size of exports _exports Set_ became equal to 0, then exit with success
+4. if the size of the _exports Set_ became equal to 0, then exit with success
-5. if _exports Set_ size is not equal to 0, then exit with an error
+5. if the _exports Set_ size is not equal to 0, then exit with an error

 ### How It Optimized